AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector.md

   - number of failed imports

   You can also download the detailed report.
 If some files fail to import, use **Retry failed imports** to try importing them again.

-1. **View log**: View the import log to review details of the import operation.

 ## Review and resolve content conflicts